 The Preserve is well known for its seasonal show of wildflowers, 134 species documented in the seven forest types.
 While we saw a few autumn flowers still hanging on, the real show this time of year was the colorful fall foliage.
 One hike that really showcases this gorgeous season is the 1.6 mile Rocky Bald Loop.

 The name of the trail is a bit misleading.
-One of the unique plant communities within Nine Times is that of the rock outcrop, and the granite dome in the Preserve is considered the most botanically intact example in the Southern Blue Ridge Escarpment.
-So while the Rocky Bald trail does scale the side of Rocky Bald Mountain, it does not include the actual summit, nor does it feature views of the dome; nonetheless it is a gorgeous hike, and I especially recommend it for families due to the reasonable length and moderate difficulty.
+One of the unique plant communities within the Nine Times area is that of the rock outcrop, and the granite dome in Nine Times Forest is considered the most botanically intact example in the Southern Blue Ridge Escarpment.
+But while the Rocky Bald trail does scale the side of Rocky Bald Mountain, it does not include the actual summit, nor does it include any outcrops; nonetheless it is a gorgeous hike, and I especially recommend it for families due to the reasonable length and moderate difficulty.

 We chose to hike the loop clockwise, parking at the Rocky Bald Parking Area (use 1750 E Preston McDaniel Rd.
 Pickens, SC 29671 for mapping software).
 The pull-off fits a handful of cars, but on this gorgeous autumn day we were the only ones there.
 You’ll find a large map at the kiosk, and the trail takes off behind it; it’s well-traveled, and although not blazed, it is easy to follow, orange arrows pointing the way at a couple of turns.